thegenemyers/FASTGA/README.md

 From the .1aln reader get the first and second genome data bases over which the alignments were found.
 The two pointers are equal if there was only one genome, i.e. a self-comparison.
-A genome data base gives one the structure of the genome as a collections of scaffolded contigs separated by gaps, as well as access to the contig's sequence if 'see_seq' was true in the call that created the reader.
+A genome data base gives one the structure of the genome as a collection of scaffolded contigs separated by gaps, as well as access to the contig's sequence if 'see_seq' was true in the call that created the reader.

 ```